michaelwyl/whisper/README.md

 ## Security & Privacy

-### Using Your Own API Key
+### API Mode
 - API key stored in browser LocalStorage only
-- Never transmitted to the application server
+- Never sent to any server except Groq
-- Direct communication with Groq API from browser
+- Direct browser-to-Groq communication
-- Complete privacy for your audio data

-### Using Shared Backend
+- Audio transmitted to Groq for processing

+### WASM Mode
+- **100% Private** - All processing in browser
-- Audio transmitted through your Vercel serverless function
+- Audio never leaves your device
-- Rate limited to prevent abuse
+- Models cached locally
+- No external API calls after model download

+### Best Practices
-- API key secured in server environment variables
+- Use API mode for speed with your own key
-- Audio not stored or logged
+- Use WASM mode for maximum privacy
+- Enable auto-fallback for best of both worlds

 ## Troubleshooting